lyhistory/lyhistory.github.io/docs/vuepress/docs/software/project_manage/monitor.md

 > If you have a lot of messages queued up it could go over the max number of messages per connection.
 To see if this is the case you can try submitting only a few messages to that domain at a time and then keep increasing the number until you find the maximum number accepted by the server.
 > https://social.msdn.microsoft.com/Forums/sqlserver/en-US/a1821fec-5109-46e0-8b18-36b96646a5c7/failure-sending-mail?forum=sqlreportingservices

+grafana permission
+Add permission, and remember remove all default viewer and editor permission

 ### 1.2 Data source compare
 Elastic / prometheus/ influxdb/ opentsdb /…...
 https://prometheus.io/docs/introduction/comparison/